Malwprotector/ZoryaTrace/README.md

 By proceeding, you acknowledge your understanding of these limitations and agree to use ZoryaTrace responsibly.

+## Limitations
+As explained above, ZoryaTrace is still under development.
+This means that you can't download the executables directly at the moment, you have to run it in a python environment, as explained below.
+In addition, some databases are not currently provided; you need to provide your own to run ZoryaTrace.
+This will be temporary, as the project is evolving very quickly.

 ## Installation
 ### Option 1: From Source (Recommended)
 ```bash